 The first Pikachu clone appeared in the form of the water mouse Pokemon Marill.
 It may be the least Pikachu-like duplicate on the list, but it does have a small resemblance.
 Maybe because they’re both mouse Pokemon.
 Like Pikachu, Marill kept the same name across the various language translations around the world.

-Marill appeared in generation two when there were 251 Pokemon.
+Marill appeared in generation two (Gold and Silver) when there were 251 Pokemon.
 It was also one of the first few Pokemon that appeared before generation two was fully unveiled.

 At Level 18, the water mouse Pokemon Marill evolves into the water rabbit Pokemon Azumarill.
 Don’t ask me how a mouse becomes a rabbit.

 During the third generation, the Marill family added the normal-type Azurill.
 This Pokemon is a pre-evolution of Marill that can be created when a Marill or Azumarill held a Sea Incense and bred with a compatible Pokemon.

 Once the sixth generation finally rolled out, these three Pokemon had the Fairy-type added to them.

 Plusle and Minun

 The second Pikachu clones came paired together in generation three (Ruby and Sapphire), back when there were a total of 386 Pokemon.
 During generation three Double Battles made their debut.
 Two Pokemon could fight side by side against two other Pokemon for the first time in a Pokemon game.
 So, Game Freak (the developers that created Pokemon) decided to create two Pikachu lookalikes that would compliment each other in double battles.
 They have no evolutions or pre-evolutions, and their stats aren’t anything special.